CMecrow/CM-Project-2/README.md

 ---

+## User Stories
+- ### First time user
+  - A first time visitor should be able to identify the purpose of the site through site name / any text imediately present.
+  - A first time visitor should be able to find easy access to further information about the site, in this case via the help button.
+  - A first time visitor should be instantly able to interact with the site and have the site display a responsiveness and an indication to the user that their actions have had an effect.
+  - A first time visitor should be able to see which parts of the site they're able to interact with.

+- ### Returning user
+  - A returning user should have the same experience that they had on their first visit that's influenced them to return to the site.
+  - A returning user should be able to select different themes for the page, altering the background image they'd uncovered last time.
+  - A returning user should have easy access to a refresher on how to interact with the site.

+- ### Frequent user
+  - A frequent user may require greater customisation of the game, which could be implemented in a later deployment.
+This will be discussed in the future features section.

 ## Features
 - ### Site header
 - Site name 'Clarity' is central to the page to be the main initial focus.
 This is to provide a memorable and recognisable name / brand.